hodaa/notification-system/README.md

 ## Architecture

-* If you want  to add a new Data provider you can go to `app/DataProvider/` and add new class extends HotelDataMapper class  and map name from your provider to system names.
+* If you want  to add a new  provider you can go to `project/strategies/` and add new class extends Startegy class  and  register it in the factory `providerFactory` .